Baoulettes/Shipwright-linux/README.md

 cp /usr/local/lib/libGLEW.a external

 cd soh
+# Extract the assets/Compile the exporter/Run the exporter
 make setup -j$(nproc)
+# Compile the code
 make -j $(nproc)
 ```
+And that should be good to go, enjoy :)

 # This build you build on Windows too following original readme on original repo :
 # [Original readme on the original repo](https://github.com/HarbourMasters/Shipwright/blob/develop/README.md)